 Happy to accept those labels.

 Thank you, Bill.
 Lovely talking to you.
 Well, there we have it, folks.
 What a great conversation with Bill Gasiamis.
 From recovery after stroke.
-It’s clear that one in six people will experience a stroke in their lifetime and taking steps to reduce your risk of having this vascular or blood supply event from happening is going to help your brain have the rich, yummy nutrients it’s delivered via the bloodstream to flood your gorgeous brain with the things that it needs.
+One in six people will experience a stroke in their lifetime and taking steps to reduce your risk of preventing this vascular or blood supply event from happening is going to help your brain have the rich, yummy nutrients it’s delivered via the bloodstream to flood your gorgeous brain with the things that it needs.

-Cutting those risks down is going to help here to have a beautiful gorgeous brain for life.
-I’m Dave Norris, host of the memory health made easy.
+Cutting those risks down is going to help her have a beautiful gorgeous brain for life.
+I’m Dave Norris, host of the Memory Health Made Easy.
 I hope you’ve enjoyed the conversation.
-If you have subscribe, if you would love to share this with others, I’d encourage you to do so because there are real benefits from doing it.
-So like it, share it take a screenshot as I mentioned earlier in this show, and make a comment about what you’ve learned what are the one two or three things that you’ve taken away from today’s conversation?
+If you have subscribed, if you would love to share this with others, I’d encourage you to do so because there are real benefits to doing it.
+So like it, share it take a screenshot as I mentioned earlier in this show, and make a comment about what you’ve learned what are the one two, or three things that you’ve taken away from today’s conversation?

 Because discussing it is going to help you learn it and hopefully apply it.
-So like it share it, discuss it and apply it I’m your host David Norris and this is the memory health Made Easy podcast, feel free to come across to Memoryhealthmadeeasy.com to grab more resources about the show links for Bill’s, resources, and some more deeper articles that could help give you greater context to this conversation.
+So like it share it, discuss it, and apply it I’m your host David Norris and this is the Memory Health Made Easy podcast, feel free to come across Memoryhealthmadeeasy.com to grab more resources about the show links for Bill’s, resources, and some more deeper articles that could help give you greater context to this conversation.
 Thank you very much for joining me and I look forward to speaking with you soon.
 Bye for now.

-The purpose of memory health Made Easy podcast is to educate and to inform it is no substitute for professional care by a doctor or qualified professional.
-This podcast is provided on understanding that it does not constitute medical or personal professional advice or services.
-Instead, we would encourage you to discuss your options with a health care provider who specializes in your particular needs.
+The purpose of the Memory Health Made Easy podcast is to educate and inform it there is no substitute for professional care by a doctor or qualified professional.
+This podcast is provided on the understanding that it does not constitute medical or personal professional advice or services.
+Instead, we would encourage you to discuss your options with a healthcare provider who specializes in your particular needs.